Skip to main content

 How to create buttons in Confluence

-• Mosaic: Content Formatting Macros & Templates: An all-in-one macro toolkit that includes the Button macro, Button Group macro, and many more macros to create pages that engage users.
-Other macros include Tabs, Cards, and Progress Bars.
+• Mosaic: Content Formatting Macros & Templates: An all-in-one macro toolkit that includes the Button macro, Button Group macro, plus many others like Tabs, Advanced Cards, and Backgrounds to help you build more engaging pages.

 Try both apps free for 30 days and see which works for you: